 12 March 2014 Southern Daily Echo Our route back to London mean't we were in the Hampshire county and the Southern Echo were quick to notify their readers.

 14 March 2014 Medway Messenger With a key focus of the project being about Chatham ratings the Medway messenger were very keen to help push the project.
 Most of our veterans have come from the Medway areas.

 19 March 2014 The Bromsgrove Standard Bromsgrove ran the same story as the Medway team.

 MEET THE VETERANS FROM THIS PROJECTSEE ALL VETERANS

 In May 1941 Alf Burton was onboard HMS Rodney in the North Atlantic.
-From his vantage pint in the funnel, he witnessed the sinking of the Bismarck.
+From his vantage point in the funnel, he witnessed the sinking of the Bismarck.
 Post war he has a successful naval career and srve...